 Understand

-Tripura belongs to the politically volatile North-Eastern region of India.
+[edit]Tripura belongs to the politically volatile North-Eastern region of India.
 As in neighbouring states, ethnic and communal strife has claimed many lives over the past years.
 The current ethnic setup in Tripura is a consequence of the partition of India, when large groups of Bengali Hindus left the area that became East Pakistan (today Bangladesh).
-The previous majority population, the tribals, soon became a minority and disadvantaged in comparison to the new majority.
+The previous majority population, the tribal, soon became a minority and disadvantaged in comparison to the new majority.

 The changing demographic situation led to ethnic strife and an insurgent movement which lasted for decades.
 Following the establishment of an autonomous tribal council as well as the implementation of several counter-insurgency operations, violence and tensions have gradually abated, and the region has been peaceful.